JonPSmith/EfCore.GenericBizRunner/README.md

 EfCore.GenericBizRunner is available as a [NuGet package](https://www.nuget.org/packages/EfCore.GenericBizRunner/), and on the [EfCore.GenericBizRunner](https://github.com/JonPSmith/EfCore.GenericBizRunner) GitHub repo.
-It is an open-source project under the MIT licence.
+It is an open-source project under the MIT license.

 It provides the following features:
 * A standard pattern for writing business logic, including helper classes.